-If the District determines retiree health plan expenses in accordance with GASB 43 and 45, costs will include both normal cost and one or more components of UAAL amortization costs.
+If the District determines retiree health plan expenses in accordance with GASB 43 and 45, costs include both normal cost and one or more components of UAAL amortization costs.
 The sum of normal cost and UAAL amortization costs is called the Annual Required Contribution (ARC) and is shown below.

-Annual Required Contribution (ARC) Year Beginning October 1, 2013
+Annual Required Contribution (ARC) Year Beginning May 1, 2015